phlppnhllngr/phlppnhllngr.github.io/content/devops/docker/Storage.md

       target: /var/lib/dbdata
     ```

 ## mount & volume
 *You can't reference either of them in a Dockerfile; the `VOLUME` directive creates a new nameless (with randomly generated id) volume every time you launch a new container and cannot reference an existing volume.*

+## tmpfs mounts
+- *will persist data as long as the container is running (i.e. the data in the volume will be deleted when the container stops),*
+- *the tmpfs volume size is unlimited by default with the risk of the container using up all the machine memory.
+Using tmpfs-size flag is recommended to mitigate that risk,*

+## Temporäre Dateien
+- Linux
+  - *By default, all the files and data that gets stored in /var/tmp live for up to 30 days.
+Whereas in /tmp, the data gets automatically deleted after ten days.
+Furthermore, any temporary files that are stored in the /tmp directory get removed immediately on system reboot.*
+- Standardmäßig sind in Container keine cron-Jobs aktiv, daher wird /tmp ohne zusätzliche Konfig nie geleert.
+- tmpfs
+  - *if you need to be able to clean up temporary data while the container is running, this is not a good solution as you will need to stop the container to have your temporary data cleaned.*
+- Mounting host machine /tmp in the container with a bind mount
+  - *result will depend on how the host machine manage /tmp (in most cases, data are cleared upon machine restart)*
+- Volume, mit dedizierten "Cleanup"-Container geteilt